toxicity1985/atoum-documentation/source/en/running_tests.rst

    C:\> X:\Path\To\php.exe X:\Path\To\bin\atoum\bin

-Example in the rest of the documentation
+Examples in the rest of the documentation
 ========================================

 In the following examples, the commands to launch tests with atoum will be written with this syntax: